 The heart-shaped lake

-A splendid spot is the overlooked lake San Domenico (close to Villalago village that is north of Lago di Scanno) with the old chapel hanging on the bank, a place for picnic, a hiking trail and the most wonderful small arched bridge I have ever seen!
-As if that were not enough, this tiny lake has crystal clear bluish water, here my memory recalled the superb Scottish Highlands landscape with the mirror-y waters!
+A splendid spot is the overlooked lake San Domenico (close to Villalago village that is north of the heart-shaped lake Lago di Scanno I just mentioned) with the old chapel hanging on the bank, a place for a picnic, a hiking trail and the most wonderful small arched bridge I had ever seen!
+As if that was not enough, this tiny lake has crystal clear bluish water; here my memory recalled the superb Scottish Highlands landscape with the mirror-y waters!

-The trip ended back at the airport in Pescara.
-After this Abruzzese sneak peek I am convinced I have to come back in this region at some point for further adventures!
-The breath-taking landscape and the friendly locals reminded me once more how much I love Italy (especially the out of the beaten path destinations) and why!
 What do you think?

-Would you make the effort to explore these lesser known places?
+The Abruzzo road trip ended back at the airport in Pescara.
+After this Abruzzese sneak-peek, I am convinced I have to come back to this region at some point for further adventures!
+The breath-taking landscape and the friendly locals reminded me once more how much I love Italy (especially off the beaten path destinations) and why!